Detailed information including Program Guidelines and application process is available at Tiny Towns Fund.

 You can demonstrate the consent of the landowner by including a signed letter of consent from the landowner with your application.
 If you do not have this, you will need to demonstrate your plan to receive landowner consent in your application form.

-Applications submitted without demonstrating the consent of the landowner or a plan to obtain landowner consent will be assessed as ineligible and will not be considered.
+Applications submitted without demonstrating the consent of the landowner or a plan to obtain landowner consent may be assessed as ineligible and may not be considered.

 I received a Living Local grant, can I apply for this one?